Business Ethics (Psalms 15, 24, 34)

 Psalm 24:4–5 adds to this that God accepts “Those who have clean hands and pure hearts, who do not lift up their souls to what is false, and do not swear deceitfully.
 They will receive blessing from the Lord, and vindication from the God of their salvation.”
 The falsehood described here is perjury.
 As in the modern world, so also in the ancient world, it was difficult to be involved in business without sometimes getting ensnared in lawsuits.
 The passage moves us to testify honestly and not pervert justice by fraud.
 When others are unscrupulous, our honesty might cost in lost promotions, business transactions, elections, grades and publications.
 But in the long run such setbacks are trivial in comparison to God’s blessing and vindication (Ps.
 24:5).

 Ethics also comes to the fore in Psalm 34:12–13: “Which of you desires life, and covets many days to enjoy good?
 Keep your tongue from evil, and your lips from speaking deceit.”
 This could refer to any kind of deceit, slander or fraud.
 The reference to “many days to enjoy” simply points out that if you swindle people or slander them, you are likely to create enemies.
 In extreme cases, this could lead to your death at their hands, but even if not, life surrounded by enemies is not enjoyable.
 If life is your chief desire, trustworthy friends are far more profitable than ill-gotten gain.
 It is possible that a life of integrity will be costly in worldly terms.
 In a corrupt country, a business person who does not give bribes or a civil servant who does not take them could be unable to make a steady income.
 “Many are the afflictions of the righteous,” the Psalm acknowledges.
-“But the Lord rescues them from all,” it adds (Ps.
+“But the Lord rescues them from them all,” it adds (Ps.
 34:19).
 Working with integrity may or may not result in prosperity, but integrity in God’s eyes is its own reward.